 Perhaps most importantly, Hopper’s success established a stronger culture of innovation, in which employees are empowered to develop solutions to improve customer and employee experiences.

 Create physical spaces that drive innovation

 When you impose time and space boundaries on people, they can’t be their creative selves.
-If Jeff Bezos and Steve Jobs had been forced to work in drab, gray cubicles, I bet that their innovation levels would not have been the same.
+If Jeff Bezos and Steve Jobs had been forced to work in drab, grey cubicles, I bet their innovation levels would not have been the same.
 That’s not to say that teams should actually work in garages.
 But remove time and space constraints and give people environments where they feel free to think and create without inhibitions.

 Build diverse teams

 Diversity is, perhaps, the most necessary ingredient for innovation.

 We are the sum of our life’s experiences.
 Our cultures, genders, religions, sexual orientations, places of origin, languages, upbringing and education all influence the perspectives we bring to an issue.

 The same types of people will explore only one path.
 We must explore many to find success.